-How to help your kids or grandkids start saving & investing
+How to help your Children or Grandchildren start Saving & Investing

-Whatever hopes and dreams you have for the kids or grandkids, it’s reassuring to know that you can help make them happen by setting your child or grandchild on the path to financial security when they are young.
+Whatever hopes and dreams you have for the children or grandchildren, it’s reassuring to know that you can help make them happen by setting your child or grandchild on the path to financial security when they are young.

 Whether you want to help them buy their first car, contribute to their first home or even set them up for a comfortable retirement, knowing how to make the most of the child-friendly savings vehicles available to you can make the journey much easier.

-Forget fairy-tales, here are all the facts you need when it comes to investing for your child or grandchild.
+Forget fairy-tales, here are all the facts you need when it comes to saving and investing for your child or grandchild.

 Take an 18-year-old today whose parents or grandparents made a one-off £1,000 investment when they were born.
 If that was invested in the FTSE All-Share, with standard charges applied that would now be worth £2,259.
 Please remember past performance is not a reliable indicator of future returns.

 And just £50 a month from birth invested in the same way would have turned their total £10,800 investment over 18 years into £15,780 by the time the child reached adulthood.

 Junior ISAs (JISA), which replaced Child Trust Funds in 2011, have proved to be increasingly popular among parents and grandparents wanting to kick-start their children’s saving habit.
 According to the latest figures from HMRC, some 907,000 Junior ISAs were opened in the 2017-18 tax year; more than three times the 296,000 opened in 2012.

 They have been available since 1 November 2011 to children under the age of 18 who do not hold a Child Trust Fund account (available to eligible children born on or between 1 September 2002 and 2 January 2011).